Books for Pathologists

-In a conceptually current, quick-reference, Question & Answer format, the Handbook of Practical Immunohistochemistry: Frequently Asked Questions provides standardization of the immunostaining process for each antibody and for each staining panel.
+In a conceptually current, quick-reference, Question & Answer format, the second edition of Handbook of Practical Immunohistochemistry: Frequently Asked Questions continues to provide a comprehensive and yet concise state-of-the-art overview of the major issues specific to the field of immunohistochemistry.
 With links to the authors Immunohistochemical Laboratory website, this volume creates a current and up-to-date information system on immunohistochemistry.
-This includes access to tissue microarrays (TMA) of over 5,000 tumors to validate common diagnostic panels and provide the best reproducible data for diagnostic purposes.
-Chapters are presented in a unique Question and Answer format.
-One table/IHC panel is provided to address each question.
-A concise explanatory note follows each table/panel to avoid diagnostic pitfalls.
-Website links are provided throughout to update the massive information in this field, providing the most current knowledge and the potential for live expert consultation.
-All chapters are written by nationally/internationally recognized experts in the related area ensuring authority and excellence
+This includes access to tissue microarrays (TMA) of over 10,000 tumors and normal tissue to validate common diagnostic panels and provide the best reproducible data for diagnostic purposes.

 Prakhya: Immunohistochemistry and BRCA1 genetics of breast cancers